 © Peter Linser and schneider+schumacher

-A further project in the area of ceramic facades and U-Bahn design are the stations of the Wehrhahnlinie Dusseldorf.
+A further project in the area of ceramic façades and metro design are the stations of the Wehrhahnlinie Dusseldorf.
 There we have cooperated with our finishing techniques in the implementation of the three model rooms of Ralf Brög.

 © NBK/Andreas Lechtape